IonImpulse/IonImpulse/README.md

 - 🎓 [Canvas Grade Viewer](https://chrome.google.com/webstore/detail/canvas-grade-viewer/ngmeehoammklkokkbgakeadianldjbaj), an extension for Chrome & Firefox that allows you to view your grades & GPA in Canvas, a popular online course management system.
 Built using Javascript, ~1.5K weekly users.

 - 💾 [api.5scheduler.io](https://api.5scheduler.io/fullUpdate), the backend for my scheduling app.
 Serves course data & saved cloud schedules with super quick response times.
 Built using Rust and Actix Web.

-- 🚩 [FlagFinder.app](https://www.flagfinder.app/), a webapp that allows you to quickly and easily find flags from around the world.
-Currently has a database of 1,456 flags.
-Built using Javascript, HTML, and CSS.

 - ⏰ [Blood on the Clocktower Discord Bot](https://github.com/IonImpulse/blood-on-the-clocktower-discord-bot), a Discord bot that automates the social deduction game "Blood on the Clocktower".
 Built using Rust and Serenity.